velartrill/velartrill.github.io/orig/kestrel.md

 ---

 The last few years have been a contest of wills between the Ambassador and the Commander.
 My military instincts are too burned into my brain to fade on their own, and I figure the only way I'll ever be able to pass for a normal human being again is wrestling my past into submission.
-But I have to choose my battles, so today I don't waste willpower fighting my urge to lead from the front -- an urge that is no less strong in what is probably the most secure place on our little planet. *They might turn on us at any moment,* the Commander hisses in my head, but I slap her down with the the morning's memories.
+But I have to choose my battles, so today I don't waste willpower fighting my urge to lead from the front -- an urge that is no less strong in what is probably the most secure place on our little planet. *They might turn on us at any moment,* the Commander hisses in my head, but I slap her down with the morning's memories.
 Little Nishuin alone could probably take me and Jay both with a hand tied behind her back if she had cause, and even Bear wouldn't last five seconds in a room full of Society ethnics.
 There is simply no preparing for a vanishingly improbable betrayal I have no means to mitigate in the slightest.

 And all the same I'm the first to step into the room, reflexively casing it before I can get my brain back under control.
 A gentle breeze hits my face; one wall is open to the elements, and a translucent roof casts the wood paneling of the walls in warm daylight.
 Plants grow in recesses along the walls, and in the center of the room is a long, curved table wrapping a bit more than halfway around in a circle, with an odd curved slab of glass near the far edge rising out of the desk.
 In the middle of that circle is a rolling cart piled with what look like… wetsuits?
 Clearly some sort of garment, though not one I'm familiar with.